 - You’ve just taken on an exciting new position that you know will stretch you.

 - You’re being asked to do things that were exciting in the past, but that no longer interest you.

 - You’re being asked to do things that you’ve never been able to do before, and you want to.

 - You have a vision for your career that your boss has no interest, or no bandwidth, to support.

-- You have a strong desire to make fuller use of your gifts and talents in your job.
+- You have a strong desire to make fuller use of your gifts and talents in your career.

-- You have some big, untapped professional goals that you care deeply about.
+- You have some big, untapped or unrealized professional goals that you care deeply about.

 - You have some big, personal challenges that you need to solve in order to succeed at work.

 - You are willing to challenge your own perspectives, take risks and stretch yourself, in order to achieve your goals.

 If a number of these statements ring true, rest assured that you are ready to get the greatest possible benefit from an investment executive or professional coaching.